swimlane/pyattck/docs/index.md

 * A build pipeline of detection rules with additional MITRE ATT&CK details for categorization
 * Quickly searching for specific details about a technique without navigating a web page

 There are other benefits that `pyattck` provide as well which includes the ability to provide additional contextual data.
-You can find more information about this data [here](https://github.com/swimlane/pyattck-data) but the basics are that `pyattck` utilizes multiple open-source repositorties to gather additional contextual data like commands used to execute a technique, country and other details about a malicious actor, other variants of malware similar to a defined tool/malware, etc.
+You can find more information about this data [here](https://github.com/swimlane/pyattck-data) but the basics are that `pyattck` utilizes multiple open-source repositories to gather additional contextual data like commands used to execute a technique, country and other details about a malicious actor, other variants of malware similar to a defined tool/malware, etc.

 This additional context is what makes `pyattck` truly powerful and enables people to build more robust testing and validation of their detection rules, validates testing assumptions, etc. Truly there are countless ways that `pyattck` could be utilized to help blue, red, and purple teams defend organizations (and themselves).

 ## Features

-The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Frameworks as well as any defined relationships within the MITRE ATT&CK dataset (including subtechniques).
+The **pyattck** package retrieves all Tactics, Techniques, Actors, Malware, Tools, and Mitigations from the MITRE ATT&CK Frameworks as well as any defined relationships within the MITRE ATT&CK dataset (including sub-techniques).

 In addition, Techniques, Actors, and Tools (if applicable) now have collected data from third-party resources that are accessible via properties on a technique.
-For more detailed information about these features, see [External Datasets](dataset/dataset.md).
+For more detailed information about these features, see [External Datasets](https://github.com/swimlane/pyattck-data).

 The **pyattck** package allows you to:

   * Specify a URL or local file path for the MITRE ATT&CK Enterprise Framework json, generated dataset, and/or a config.yml file.
-  * Search the external dataset for external commands that are similar using `search_commands`.
   * Access data from the MITRE PRE-ATT&CK Framework
   * Access data from the MITRE Mobile ATT&CK Framework
   * Access data from the MITRE ICS ATT&CK Framework
-  * Access subtechniques as nested objects or you can turn it off and access as normal technique
+  * Access sub-techniques as nested objects or you can turn it off and access as normal technique
   * Access compliance controls (currently NIST 800-53 v5) related to a MITRE ATT&CK Technique
+  * pyattck now utilizes structured data models.
+More information can be found at [pyattck-data-models](https://github.com/swimlane/pyattck-data-models)

 # Table of Contents